masakaede/Engineering-Team-Generator/README.md

 2. You can type the following code at terminal to check if node.js is installed
 	>  node –-version
 3. If node version doesn’t show up, you can download it from https://nodejs.org/en/download/
-4. The files you need to run the program are the files in the folders of lib, and templates as well as app.js and package.json
+4. The following files are what you need to run the program
-5. The files in the lib folders are tested by the files in the test folder
+	- lib/
+	- templates/
+	- app.js
+	- package.json
-6. Type the following code to install package
+5. Type the following code at terminal to install package
 	>  npm install

 ## Usage
 1. Type the following code at terminal to run the CLI